IBM/event-streams/_10.2/03-getting-started/03-generating-starter-app.md

 ---
 title: "Running a starter application"
-excerpt: "Create a starter application to learn more about using {{site.data.reuse.short_name}}"
+excerpt: "Create a starter application to learn more about using Event Streams."
 categories: getting-started
 slug: generating-starter-app
 toc: true